pbosetti/mightex/README_binary.md

 # Mightex1304 library - binary version

-Hello! this is a precompiled binary version of the [https://github.com/pbosetti/mightex](mightex library) for dealing with Mightex TCE-1304-U USB CCD line cameras.
+Hello! this is a precompiled binary version of the [mightex library](https://github.com/pbosetti/mightex) for dealing with Mightex TCE-1304-U USB CCD line cameras.

 If you are interested in other models, have a look at the source repo, for it shall be relatively easy to adapt the library to other similar Mightex CCD line cameras.